utcs356/sp25/_pages/0_cloulab_kathara.md

 After ssh to the reserved node, type the commands below.
 `$ sudo usermod -aG docker $USER`
 `$ touch ~/.Xauthority`
+Then **restart the SSH session** to make sure the changes are applied.

 2. Install and enable remote application display
 Kathará launches each network node as a container and spawns an Xterm terminal for each node.
 To access the terminals on your local machine, you have to install an X display server and enable X11 forwarding on your local computer.